 Straight out of the box, it’s clear this seat is special.
-Weighing just over 9 pounds, it’s light enough to double up as a convenient carrier.
-However, you don’t have to sacrifice durability for mobility.
+Weighing just over 9 pounds, it’s light enough to double as a convenient carrier.
+But you don’t have to sacrifice durability for mobility.
 The unit’s upscale shell design is solid and can outlive the clumsiest parent (or most hyperactive infant).

-With this seat, Perego aims to protect your infant during all stages of his or her early life.
-The dual stage cushion system provides extra support for your newborn’s bottom and neck while the second stage provides comfort and room for your growing baby, while still keeping your child safe and secure.
+With this seat, Peg Perego aims to protect your infant during all stages of his or her early life.
+The dual stage cushion system provides extra support for your newborn’s bottom and neck while the second stage provides comfort and room for your growing baby while still keeping your child safe and secure.